AnastasiaFab/TOMO/README.md

 #### TOMO is a Touch Synthesizer board based on Arduino.

-##### TOMO can sense your touch on many different materials and create sounds to tell things to people.
+##### TOMO can sense your touch on many different materials and create sounds to tell people things.

 <img src="TOMO.jpg" alt="TOMO" style="width: 100%"/>